 |---|---|

 9. POTABLE WATER.
-The water used in fishery product processing plants, in addition to meeting the characteristics established in the Regulation for the Quality of Potable Water, Executive Decree Nº 32327-S of February 10, 2005, must comply with complementary microbiological tests in accordance with the criteria established below:
+The water used in fishery product processing plants, in addition to meeting the characteristics established in the Regulation for Drinking Water Quality, Executive Decree Nº 32327-S of February 10, 2005, must comply with supplementary microbiological tests according to the criteria set forth below:

 |---|---|